The end of life

 The goal of life lies uncompromisingly beyond life itself.

-Anything beyond life and its experiences belongs to the realm of beliefs.
+Anything beyond life and its experiences belongs to the realm of beliefs and tenets, as there is no empirical evidence of anything beyond death.

 What will come of what I do today and tomorrow?
 What will come of my entire life?
 Why should I live?
 Why should I wish for anything or do anything?
 Is there any meaning in my life that will not be destroyed by my inevitably approaching death?